-SwingIn-utero, babies experience movement all the time.
+In-utero, babies experience movement all the time.
 Not the smooth rocking we may associate with cradling a baby to sleep, but reasonably fast, jiggly movement.
 You can achieve these small jiggly movements by ‘swinging’ or jiggling your baby from side to side, or patting your baby’s back.

-SuckSucking is the icing on the cake for settling a crying baby.
+Sucking is the icing on the cake for settling a crying baby.
 Introducing a dummy triggers the sucking reflex, which is a huge help in calming an upset baby.
 In the snug environment in the womb, babies are often able to find and suck their fingers.
 However, when out of the womb, they have a lot less control over their hands, so rely on help to suck which is where a dummy comes in.